Jeremy Jordan (actor, born 1984): 2013–2022: The Last Five Years, Supergirl and Rapunzel's Tangled Adventure

 Jordan played Jamie Wellerstein in The Last Five Years, a film adaptation of the musical of the same name, written by Jason Robert Brown, costarring Anna Kendrick as Cathy Hiatt.
 The film was shot over three weeks in June 2013, and released in February 2015.
 In 2015, Jordan was cast as Winslow "Winn" Schott Jr. on Supergirl.
 The premiere on CBS was watched by 12.96 million viewers and received a full season order on November 30, 2015.
 Jordan received praise for his performance on the show, which would move to The CW after the first season.
 He stayed on as series regular for two subsequent seasons.
 In early 2016, Benj Pasek and Justin Paul approached Jordan to sing the part of Phillip Carlyle in a read through of The Greatest Showman, since Jordan recorded demos for the film in 2015.
 The day before the read-through, the star Hugh Jackman underwent nasal surgery and was ordered by his doctor not to sing.
-Pasek and Paul asked Jordan to also sing the leading part of PT Barnum while Jackman acted out the scenes, to which Jordan agreed.
+Pasek and Paul asked Jordan to also sing the leading part of PT Barnum while Jackman acted out the scenes, to which Jordan agreed (though Jackman did break in to sing “From Now On”).

 From 2017 to 2020, he voiced Varian in Disney's Rapunzel's Tangled Adventure.

 On June 20, 2019, it was reported that Jordan would be starring as Casablanca Records founder Neil Bogart in the upcoming biopic Spinning Gold.

 On July 15, 2020, it was announced that Jordan would star in the upcoming Hallmark Channel film Holly and Ivy, alongside Janel Parrish and Marisol Nichols.
 The film was released on November 1, 2020, on Hallmark Movies & Mysteries.
 On January 3, 2021, it was announced that Jordan would star in another Hallmark Channel film Mix Up in the Mediterranean, alongside Jessica Lowndes.
 The film was released on February 20, 2021.
 Jordan announced via social media that he would be starting a band, Age of Madness, which released their first album in spring 2022.

-2024–present: Hazbin Hotel
+2023–present: Hazbin Hotel and success in voice acting

+In 2023, in the wake of the October 7 attacks, Jordan collaborated with other artists in support of Israeli hostages with a rendition of "Bring Him Home" from Les Misérables.

-Since 2024, Jordan has voiced Lucifer Morningstar, King of Hell, in the SpindleHorse Toons/A24 adult animated musical comedy-drama series Hazbin Hotel, airing on Amazon Prime Video, alongside Erika Henningsen as his daughter Charlie.
+Since 2024, Jordan has voiced Lucifer Morningstar, King of Hell, in the SpindleHorse Toons/A24 adult animated musical comedy-drama series Hazbin Hotel, airing on Amazon Prime Video, alongside Erika Henningsen as Lucifer's daughter Charlie.
+He reprised the role in Hazbin Hotel on Broadway for a one-night only concert at the Majestic Theatre on October 20, 2025.

+He also voices Steve Harrington in the series Stranger Things: Tales from '85 (2026).